Formation evaluation: Nuclear porosity logs

 Neutron porosity logging tools contain an americium-beryllium neutron source, which irradiates the formation with neutrons.
 These neutrons lose energy through elastic collisions with nuclei in the formation.
 Once their energy has decreased to thermal level, they diffuse randomly away from the source and are ultimately absorbed by a nucleus.
 Hydrogen atoms have essentially the same mass as the neutron; therefore hydrogen is the main contributor to the slowing down of neutrons.
 A detector at some distance from the source records the number of neutron reaching this point.
 Neutrons that have been slowed down to thermal level have a high probability of being absorbed by the formation before reaching the detector.
 The neutron counting rate is therefore inversely related to the amount of hydrogen in the formation.
 Since hydrogen is mostly present in pore fluids (water, hydrocarbons) the count rate can be converted into apparent porosity.
 Modern neutron logging tools usually include two detectors to compensate for some borehole effects.
 Porosity is derived from the ratio of count rates at these two detectors rather than from count rates at a single detector.

 The combination of neutron and density logs takes advantage of the fact that lithology has opposite effects on these two porosity measurements.
 The average of neutron and density porosity values is usually close to the true porosity, regardless of lithology.
-Another advantage of this combination is the "gas effect."
+Another advantage of this combination is the gas effect.
 Gas, being less dense than liquids, translates into a density-derived porosity that is too high.
 Gas, on the other hand, has much less hydrogen per unit volume than liquids: neutron-derived porosity, which is based on the amount of hydrogen, is too low.
 If both logs are displayed on compatible scales, they overlay each other in liquid-filled clean formations and are widely separated in gas-filled formations.

+Sonic logs

 Sonic logs use a pinger and microphone arrangement to measure the velocity of sound in the formation from one end of the sonde to the other.
 For a given type of rock, acoustic velocity varies indirectly with porosity.
 If the velocity of sound through solid rock is taken as a measurement of 0% porosity, a slower velocity is an indication of a higher porosity that is usually filled with formation water with a slower sonic velocity.